littleosbook/littleosbook/interrupts.md

     void interrupt_handler(struct cpu_state cpu, unsigned int interrupt, struct stack_state stack);
 ~~~

+## Creating a Generic Interrupt Handler
-Unfortunately, the CPU does _not_ push the interrupt number on the stack.
-Since
+The CPU does _not_ push the interrupt number on the stack, making it a little
+tricky to write a generic interrupt handler.
+This section will use macros to
+show how it can be done.
-writing one version for each interrupt is tedious it's better to use the macro
+Since writing one version for each interrupt is tedious it's better to use the
-functionality of NASM (see [@nasm:macros] for more details).
-Since not all
+macro functionality of NASM (see [@nasm:macros] for more details).
+Since not
-interrupts produce an error code the error code 0 will be used for interrupts
+all interrupts produce an error code, the value 0 will be added as error code
-without error code.
+for interrupts without error code.
+The following code show an example of how
+this can be done:

 ~~~ {.nasm}
     %macro no_error_code_interrupt_handler %1